arashnm80/arashnm80.github.io/handbook/choice.md

-**exchange, limitation, sacrifice, uncertainty, probability, gamble, risk**
+**limitation, exchange, sacrifice, uncertainty, probability, gamble, risk**

 > newton's third law, The only way of getting somewhere is to leave something behind.